ArgyrisNt/T-spline/README.md

 # T-spline
 Given a 2D parameter space and a set of 3D control points, get the corresponding T-spline surface.
+You can also get the faces of T-mesh and the extensions-vertices of it.

 Example